the-startup-stack/docs/_stack_support/introduction.md

 The reliable Graphite controls stats, shipping through StatsD so you don't block your apps with TCP connections.

-## Cluster Membership (V2)
+## Cluster Membership

 Since Mesos is a first class citizen in this project, cluster membership solution is key.
-This will be added in V2 (Check out Roadmap for details)
+[Check it out here](/bootstrapping/02-bootstrapping-the-cluster/)